-- Wait: Connected Campaigns can appear in minutes, other times they appear after 30 minutes.
+- Wait: Connected Campaigns can appear in a couple of minutes, or sometimes they appear after 30 minutes.
 It all depends on the load being placed on your Pardot-Salesforce connector at that point in time.

 - Check the Campaign Record Type: A non-syncing Campaign record type may have been selected (refer back to the considerations section).

 Where Are My Campaign Members?